Snowflake-Labs/terraform-provider-snowflake/pkg/sdk/poc/README.md

 ### Next steps
 ##### Essentials
+- fix builder generation (`With`s for optional fields should have required param, optional fields should not be exported in `Request` structs)
 - (?) add mapping from db to plain struct (for now only "// TODO: Mapping" comment is generated)
 - add arguments to the generator, so we'll be able to specify which files should be generated / re-generated, because after we fill things that need our input we don't want to re-generate those files and override the changes,